FehintolaObafemi/personal-portfolio/content/featured/WhereAmI/index.md

 showInProjects: true
 ---

-A website that takes the user's inputted username and searches various popular websites for accounts that match that username and then displays various metadata about each of the accounts associated with that username.
+A demo website that takes the user's inputted username and searches various popular websites for accounts that match that username and then displays various metadata about each of the accounts associated with that username.